Azure/azure-sdk-for-c/emitter-design.md

 - an actor,
 - a reactor,
-- a callback (in some C programms),
+- a callback (in some C programs),
 - a functor (in C++),
 - an observer and a subscriber (in Reactive programming),
 - a closure (in some high-level languages),